simonspa/corryvreckan/src/modules/EventLoaderEUDAQ2/README.md

 If earlier, the next event is read until a matching event is found.
 If later, the pointer to this event is kept and it continues with the next detector.

-If no detector is capable of defining events, the `[Metronome]` modele needs to be used.
+If no detector is capable of defining events, the `[Metronome]` model needs to be used.

 ### Requirements
 This module requires an installation of [EUDAQ2](https://eudaq.github.io/).
 The installation path needs to be set to